Rajpratik71/zfs_wiki/Ubuntu-16.10-Root-on-ZFS.md

 1.2  Optional: Install the OpenSSH server in the Live CD environment:

-If you have a second system, using SSH to access the target system can be convenient and allows copy-and-paste.
+If you have a second system, using SSH to access the target system can be convenient.

     $ sudo apt-get --yes install openssh-server